 Representing the forces of good, we have John Gavin playing Secret Agent 117 this time out.
 (And it’s easier just to stick with the nomenclature, since he has so many identities in this movie.
 Hubert Bonisseur de la Bath is going by the name Jonathan Roberts, playing the undercover role of a killer named Chandler who in turn is given the alias James Mulligan.
 Whew!)
 Gavin, probably best known either for playing the boyfriend, Sam Loomis, in Psycho or for being the first U.S. Ambassador to Mexico under Ronald Reagan, has his own Bond history as well.
 He was signed, paid and all set to play 007 in Diamonds Are Forever, following George Lazenby.
 Then, at the last minute, Sean Connery was lured back with a then-unheard-of million dollar offer, and Gavin never got his chance.

 Here, he ably demonstrates that he could have made a very credible Bond... if only he weren’t American.
-The accent never would have worked, but he does have very Connery-like expressions and mannerisms, not to mention good looks.
+His linebacker physique is as distinctly American as his accent, which never would have worked... but he does have very Connery-like expressions and mannerisms, not to mention good looks.
 Most importantly, he’s charming and likable, difficult skills for Eurospy heroes, who often come off as charmless and loathsome.

 117 is arrested because he’s posing as a guy named Chandler, France’s Public Enemy Number One.
 He’s even, according to his American bosses (who do, indeed, have a curtain in their office, living up to Eurospy tradition), had plastic surgery to look like Chandler!
 (Which also, conveniently, explains why he’s played by a different actor than he was in the last movie–and also proves what a bad idea that ploy would have been had the Bond producers used it in On Her Majesty’s Secret Service, which had been considered!)
 The plan is that "Chandler" will be recruited, as most top killers are, by The Organization to conduct political assassinations.
 Sure enough, The Organization bites, springing him from custody by dangling a wacky sleeping gas canister (one that looks an awful lot like the roulette wheel laughing gas dispenser in Casino Royale) over the motorcade that’s transporting him.
 Then he’s whisked off to meet The Major in his plush villa.
 There, he also meets The Organization’s doctor, played by Thunderball’s gorgeous Luciana Paluzzi.
 She tests him, but he in turn seduces her.
 She falls for him so hard, in fact, that she’s reluctant to inject him with the "general vaccination" that The Major orders... due to the fact that she knows it’s really a deadly poison.